Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 ![Suspending request](suspend-requests.png)

 While the response is waiting to be received, the thread is free to be occupied with other tasks.
-That's why when users are loaded using the `SUSPENDCOROUTINE` option, the UI stays responsive, despite all the requests taking place on the main UI thread.
+That's why when users are loaded using the `SUSPEND` option, the UI stays responsive, despite all the requests taking place on the main UI thread.

 The log confirms that all the requests are sent on the main UI thread: